Global formulas

 (A) The formula editor, or

-(B) Custom JavaScript code by clicking the Convert to custom code button at the bottom
+(B) Custom JavaScript code by clicking the Convert to custom code button at the bottom left of the screen

 Global formulas appear in the formula selection dropdown throughout your project, making them easily accessible from any component or page.